The Complexity of Conjunctive Queries with Degree 2: Additional Details for Section

+Since we introduce no self-joins or duplicate variables in the same atom, the size of the final query depends only on the size of $H$.
+Recall, $H$ and $W$, and thus also $\ell$, depend only on the parameter $M_q$.
+The described process thus reduces $q,D_q$ to $p,D_p$ in $f(M_q) (\norm{D_q})$ time, such that $\pi_{\vars(q)}(p(D_p)) = q(D_q)$. \end{proof}

-We will first show the opposite of Lemma~\ref{lem:shmin} as its own statement, and then observe \np-hardness of deciding hypergraph dilutions as consequence of the two lemmas put together. \begin{lemma} Let $G$ be a connected graph and let $H$ a degree 2 hypergraph.
+Before we show the \np-completeness, we first show the opposite of Lemma~\ref{lem:shmin} as its own statement, and then observe \np-hardness of deciding hypergraph dilutions as consequence of the two lemmas put together. \begin{lemma} Let $G$ be a connected graph and let $H$ a degree 2 hypergraph.
 If $G^d$ is a hypergraph dilution of $H$, then $G$ is a minor of $H^d$. \end{lemma} \begin{proof} Suppose $G^d$ is a dilution of $H$.
 We will construct an appropriate minor map $\mu \colon V(G) \to 2^{E(H)}$ from $G$ into $H^d$.